Why is my bathtub slow draining

 Can I fix a slow draining bathtub myself?

-In many cases, you can clear a slow drain yourself using a plunger, drain snake, or chemical drain cleaner.
-However, if the clog is severe or the problem persists, it's best to call a professional plumber.
+In many cases, yes - a slow drain can often be cleared with a plunger, drain snake, or chemical drain cleaner.
+However, if the clog is severe or the issue persists, it's best to call a professional plumber to inspect and resolve the problem.

 Connect with certified professionals in your area